tytydraco/yessleep/out/I_Got_A_Customer_Who_Made_Some_Really_Odd_Purchases.md

 A flashlight. *beep.*

 I glance around to check if anyone else is seeing what I’m seeing.
-The other customers in line are paying more attention to the magazine selection than Ted Buddy over here.
+The other customers in line are paying more attention to the magazine selection than Ted Bundy over here.

 Welp.
 Gotta do my job.